The 5-H Miracle Club

 “Lift Your Self up by Lifting Someone Else.”
 Booker T. Washington

-With depression, and other mental epidemics looming everywhere in American society, why don’t we focus on these few ancient but mighty core values of the 5H club, and be consciously helpful as we can to those souls moving around us?
+With so many health and mental epidemics looming everywhere in American society, why don’t we focus on these few ancient but mighty core values of the 5H club, and be consciously helpful as we can to those souls moving around us?

 “When you start to develop your powers of empathy and imagination, the whole world opens up to you.”

 “Learning to stand in somebody else’s shoes, to see through their eyes, that’s how peace begins.
 And it’s up to you to make that happen.
 Empathy is a quality of character that can change the world.”